-15.2 Credit risk
+13.2 Credit risk

 Credit risk is the risk of an unexpected loss if a customer or third-party to a financial instrument fails to meet its contractual obligations.
 Credit risk for the Company is primarily associated with the Company's bank balances and accounts receivable.
-The Company mitigates credit risk associated with its bank balances by holding cash with large, reputable financial institutions.
+The Company mitigates credit risk associated with its bank balances by holding cash with Schedule I chartered banks in Canada and their US affiliates.
 The Company's maximum exposure to credit risk is equivalent to the carrying value of its cash and cash equivalents and accounts receivable.
+In order to mitigate its exposure to credit risk, the Company closely monitors its financial assets.

-15.3 Liquidity risk
+13.3 Liquidity risk

 Liquidity risk is the risk that the Company will not be able to settle or manage its obligations associated with financial liabilities.
 To manage liquidity risk, the Company closely monitors its liquidity position and ensures it has adequate sources of funding to finance its projects and operations.
-The Company's working capital (current assets less current liabilities) as at September 30, 2022 was \$9,746 compared to \$6,380 as at September 30, 2021.
+The Company's working capital (current assets less current liabilities) as at December 31, 2022 was \$7,559 compared to \$9,746 as at September 30, 2022.
 The Company's accounts payable and accrued liabilities are expected to be realized or settled, respectively, within a one-year period.